-We have entered into an investment management agreement with MCC Advisors, under which MCC Advisors, subject to the overall supervision of our board of directors, manages our day-to-day operations and provides investment advisory services to us.
-On December 3, 2015, MCC Advisors recommended and, in consultation with our board of directors, agreed to reduce fees under the investment management agreement.
-Beginning January 1, 2016, the base management fee was reduced to 1.50% on gross assets above \$1 billion.
-In addition, MCC Advisors reduced its incentive fee from 20% on pre-incentive fee net investment income over an 8% hurdle, to 17.5% on pre-incentive fee net investment income over a 6% hurdle.
-Moreover, the revised incentive fee includes a netting mechanism and is subject to a rolling three-year look back from January 1, 2016 forward.
-Under no circumstances will the new fee structure result in higher fees to MCC Advisors than fees under the prior investment management agreement.
-The new fee structure is described more fully below.
+On December 3, 2015, MCC Advisors recommended and, in consultation with the Board, agreed to reduce fees under the investment management agreement.
+Beginning January 1, 2016, the base management fee will be reduced to 1.50% on gross assets above \$1 billion.
+In addition, MCC Advisors will reduce its incentive fee from 20% on pre-incentive fee net investment income over an 8% hurdle, to 17.5% on pre-incentive fee net investment income over a 6% hurdle.
+Moreover, the revised incentive fee will include a netting mechanism and will be subject to a rolling three-year look back from January 1, 2016 forward.
+Under no circumstances will the new fee structure result in higher fees to MCC Advisors than fees under the current investment management agreement.